AtulSinghAtul/Namaste-React-Web-Series/episode-02-namaste-react/readme.md

 **Note:** And when we refreshing our chrome page or save file this `dist` folder using `.parcel-cache` to update page using that `HMR(Hot Module replacement)`

-**Note:** when we build production build it's build inside `dist` folder. inside this dist folder we got only three file html, css and js file. every single code we got inside this folder.
+**Note:** when we build production build it's build inside `dist` folder. inside this dist folder we got only three file html, css and js file. every single code we got inside this folder and these three files are the production ready code for your app.

-**Note:** Those folder regenerate don't push on git. ex. dist, .parcel-cache, node_modules
+**Note:** Those folder regenerate don't push on git because I have sufficient information inside package.json and package-lock-json to regenate these file. ex. dist, .parcel-cache, node_modules